knh11545/commandline4expertsearchers/README.md

 ## Use NLM's Entrez Direct (EDirect)

 The [EDirect utilities](https://www.ncbi.nlm.nih.gov/books/NBK179288/) provided by [NLM's](https://www.nlm.nih.gov/) [NCBI](https://www.ncbi.nlm.nih.gov/) are a set of very powerful tools to be used at the Unix command line.
-They
+They ...

+**This is all still work inprogress!**

 ### Retrieving search results from PubMed